Creating Graphs

 • Unchecked - do not include the style attributes

-Add debugging information to labels Checkbox Turning this option to on causes additional information such as the row number and Item identifiers to be included in the labels of nodes, edges, and clusters.
+Debugging labels Checkbox Turning this option to on causes additional information such as the row number and Item identifiers to be included in the labels of nodes, edges, and clusters.

 Choices: